-School is starting back up and summer is starting to come to a close.
+School has started and summer is heading fast to a close.
 Yet, it can still be hot out and the last thing on our minds is a cold, snowy winter.
 However, now is the time to start thinking about getting your bees into shape for the upcoming winter months with adequate food sources as well as disease and pest monitoring.

 August can also be a difficult time to work bees – not only is it hot for the beekeeper but nectar flows vary from slow to almost nonexistent which leads to robbing situations.
 Besides other honey bees, wasps and yellow jackets are a robbing hazard to weak hives and smaller nucs.
 Robbing is hard to stop once it begins.
 So, be proactive by making your hive inspections quick, considering the use of entrance reducers or robbing screens, and combining or boosting weak hives to make them stronger.

 Boardman feeders (the type where the jar hangs off the front ledge of the entrance) are notorious for creating robbing situations.
 Use them carefully, and even better consider using a division board or hive top feeder instead.
 Some have taken their boardman jars and set up a board with holes cut in them to invert on top of the hive.
 Then, use a hive body to surround the jars before putting the top telescoping lid on.

 If you haven’t already experienced ‘bearding’, the dog days of August will surely bring the bees to the outside of the hive.
 Just as humans sweat to cool themselves in the heat, bees use this as a cooling mechanism.
 Make sure they have enough room and proper ventilation.
 Then, don’t worry about it.